Ingress Protection: Immersion Water Tests (IPX7 and IPX8)

 - The equipment is suitable for continuous immersion in water under specific conditions.
 These specific conditions should be specified by the manufacturer.

 - Typically, the equipment is hermetically sealed.
 However, with certain types of equipment, it can mean that water can enter.
 If there is some liquid intrusion, it should only occur in a manner such that it produces no harmful effects.

 - Similar to IPX7 ingress testing, the liquid can contain chemicals.
 It can also be conditioned to various temperatures.

 - The test duration is specified by the manufacturer.

 - A product IPX8 rated is able to meet the requirements of this liquid enclosure test.

-It is a competitive advantage to be able to say that their phone is not damaged if it is submerged in water.
+For example, IP Code IPX7 and IPX8 testing give a competitive advantage to be able to say that a phone is not damaged if it is submerged in water.
 The term water resistant is frequently used.
 This marketing push has forced engineers to get creative with the design of enclosures.

 Despite the emphasis on consumer products, a lot of other products must be tested in an immersion test lab.
 Military products must be ruggedized to meet a variety of different challenging environments.
 Immersion and enclosure testing is essential for product certification.

 Many industrial products must meet ingress protection test standards as well.
 Mining equipment and transportation equipment often encounter very wet conditions.
 Products going on ships are obvious candidates to need immersion test lab visits.
 Manufacturers need ip code testing to learn the levels of water resistance.

 Lastly, the advent of waterproof fabrics has influenced the emphasis on IP ratings.
 The ingress protection testing of fabrics is now a substantial market.
 A product completing a one meter immersion test can be a significant competitive advantage.